Brprb08/orbital-control-simulator/README.md

 ---

+## Performance Characteristics

+On typical desktop hardware, the simulator can handle approximately 200 satellites in real time comfortably.
+It can support closer to 300 active bodies, though frame time begins to degrade at that point due to increased integration and rendering load.

+Performance scales primarily with satellite count and simulation speed, as all bodies are integrated continuously even when not under thrust.

 ## Design Constraints and Tradeoffs

 This is a single-central-body simulation.
 All satellites are integrated relative to one body to keep behavior predictable and performance consistent.